Dan J. Harkey

 Summary:

-Time is a precious, limited, and non-renewable resource; once gone or wasted, it is gone forever.
+Time is a precious, finite, and nonrenewable resource; once lost or wasted, it is gone forever.
 By taking control of our time, we will feel more confident and in charge of our professional journey.

 Recognizing and eliminating time-wasting activities is not just about managing our time effectively; it’s the crucial first step towards empowering ourselves to achieve our goals.
 This empowerment will instill a sense of control and confidence in our professional journey.

-Planning the use of time and the relative importance of each daily activity has been a key practice for thousands of years, ensuring that we are always prepared and organized.
+Planning how to use time and the relative importance of each daily activity has been a key practice for thousands of years, ensuring that we are always prepared and organized.

 Organizing daily actions and choices, whether through personal planning or technology-driven, enables us to accomplish more by leveraging our time effectively.
 This process, rooted in individual accountability and self-sufficiency, is crucial for taking control of our time and resources, thereby fostering a sense of accomplishment and productivity.